 - All other precautionary measures have to be enforced i.e. washing hands, social distancing, and cautiously wear a mask.

-Uganda Coronavirus Travel Standard Operating Procedures (SOP's) During Tourists briefing -Health And Safety Recommendations
+Uganda Coronavirus (COVID-19) Travel Standard Operating Procedures (SOP's) During Tourists briefing -Health And Safety Recommendations

 - Tourists shall be given the normal briefing on the activities they are about to participate in before participating in any tourism activities in the park.